-Joining a Flash Pack group of solo travellers means you can get off the beaten track safely and easily, with all in-country travel organised for you, along with carefully curated activities and handpicked hotels that help immerse you in the local culture.
+Joining a Flash Pack group of solo travelers means you can get off the beaten track safely and easily, with all in-country travel organized for you, along with carefully curated activities and handpicked hotels that help immerse you in the local culture.

 Best places to visit in Finland

 What should you do on a solo trip to Finland?
 For history and culture, start in Helsinki with its stately buildings, quirky island restaurants and shoreside saunas.
 From the central Market Square, it’s easy to reach the fortress island of Suomenlinna and the Kiasma Museum of Contemporary Art.
 You can also take a day trip to the Porvoo Old Town with its colourful riverside warehouses.

 Turku is the oldest city in Finland (founded in the 13th century) and gateway to Finland’s vast Åland Archipelago.
 Further north, Lakeland is where Finns come to recharge and reconnect with nature; the whole area is abundant with glassine lakes and bushy forests, perfect for canoeing, hiking and fishing.

 In the far north, Rovaniemi also acts as the main gateway to Lapland and all the adventure activities of the Arctic.
 Think cross-country skiing, husky-sled rides and staying on your own private island.
 Flash Pack’s Secret Island trip offers luxury in the wilderness.

 Where to stay as a solo traveler in Finland